 Made in 1717, the ‘Amaryllis Fleming’ comes from this sequence of exceptional B-form instruments.
 When it came to the attention of the Hill violin dealers of London in the late 19th century, they thought it ‘one of the finest examples that had been brought to light’, according to Arthur Hill’s diary.
 Stradivari used some of his most handsome maple for the back and ribs, which retain much of their original varnish – indeed their spectacularly good condition makes this one of the best-preserved Stradivari instruments in existence.
 The top and scroll, although not original, were made of fine materials in the mid-18th century by the Spanish luthier José Contreras, whose own instruments are highly prized today.

-The cello bears the name of its most famous owner, the British cellist Amaryllis Fleming (1925–1999), who bought it in the 1950s.
+The cello bears the name of its most famous owner, the British cellist Amaryllis Fleming (pictured; 1925–1999), who bought it in the 1950s.
 Daughter of the artist Augustus John and half-sister of James Bond author Ian Fleming, she was taught by Pierre Fournier and became one of UK’s top-rank cellists, particularly admired for her performances of Bach.
+A stroke in the 1990s ended her performing career but she continued to teach; her pupils included Raphael Wallfisch.